jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

 ## Climbing Lion's Way

-We had talk to some people that tried [Lion's Way](https://www.mountainproject.com/route/105902686/lions-way) the day before and got off route into some nasty sounding kitty litter, but luckily they gave us some tips to find the start and at least avoid what they did.
+We had talk to some people that tried [Lion's Way](https://www.mountainproject.com/route/105902686/lions-way) (5.6) the day before and got off route into some nasty sounding kitty litter, but luckily they gave us some tips to find the start and at least avoid what they did.

 We hiked around the lake, taking in the views, getting to the start fairly easily with the beta we got.
 I took the first two pitches, and after a little faffing back an forth trying to decipher the topo, I finally committed to the linking the second pitch.
-It ended up using all the rope to get to where i could set up an anchor so we had to simul a little, but it wasn't really an issue.
+It ended up using all the rope to get to where I could set up an anchor so we had to simul a little, but it wasn't really an issue.

 The rest of the pitches were pretty straight forward, varied, and a lot of fun.
 We picked our way through, taking in the view along the way.